abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

                     b.MigrationsHistoryTable("__ProductService_Migrations");
                 });
             });
-            //Need to add this configuration for CmsKiti implementation options.Configure<CmsKitDbContext>(c =>
+            //Need to add this configuration for the CmsKit implementation options.Configure<CmsKitDbContext>(c =>
             {
                 c.UseSqlServer(b =>